USCbiostats/LUCIDus/README.md

 complete data log likelihood by plugging in the posterior probability and then in the M-step, update the parameters by maximizing the expected complete likelihood function.
-Detailed derivations of the EM algorithm for LUDID can be found elsewhere.
+Detailed derivations of the EM algorithm for LUCID can be found elsewhere.

 ## Installation